marcantondahmen/arch-setup/README.md

 Now changes of the connected monitors should be detected correctly.

-### Cursor
+### Cursor Size

-Also it might be needed to set a correct size for the cursor.
+It also might be needed to set a correct size for the cursor.
 The cursor size can be defined by adding the following line to `~/.Xresources`:

 ```bash
 Xcursor.size: 10